pantor/frankx/README.md

 ### Kinematics

-Frankx includes a rudimentary, non-realtime-capable forward and inverse kinematics.
+Franky includes a rudimentary, non-realtime-capable forward and inverse kinematics.

 ```.py
 # Some initial joint configuration